pi-star-2025/pi_star/simple_vr.md

 The nose air can then create a triangular version of the hypothlamus shapes in your back brain.

-When this happens, you are at start of your VR journey.
+When this happens, you are at the start of your VR journey.